By Ben Eshelby

 Another example is Skinasensyl, which is designed to decrease inflammation and irritation in the skin.
 This is a wonderful addition to the treatment of dermatitis or eczema and lead to the decreasing dependence on cortisone based agents of which long term use is problematic.

-At BCP we are starting to use topical peptides more frequently as therapeutic agents.
+At Border Compounding Pharmacy we are starting to use topical peptides more frequently as therapeutic agents.
 But unlike a general cosmetic retailer, we thoroughly research and understand the positives and negatives of using them first.
-If you have any peptide related queries, please don’t hesitate to talk to one of the pharmacists.
+If you have any peptide related queries, please don’t hesitate to talk to one of our compounding pharmacists.